deitch/booster/README.md

 * `GET` (index) can send list or object
 * Custom base paths (like `/api`)
 * Paths to resource properties
-* Pre-processing filters across all actions or by action
+* Pre-processing filters across all actions or by action - at the controller level and at the model level
-* Post-processing filters across all actions or by action
+* Post-processing filters across all actions or by action - at the controller level and at the model level
 * Automatic list/update of related resources
 * Built-in validations
 * Custom validation functions